ken-okabe/wayland-desktop-container/README.md

 Probably, if you use GNOME for the host environment, go for Wayland, but if Plasma or other DE, be conservative to use X11/Xorg for stability.

-This method works very well on both conditions, and personally, I use Arch-linux with KDE-Plasma(X11/Xorg).
+This method works very well on both conditions, and personally, I use [Arch Linux](https://wiki.archlinux.org/index.php/Arch_Linux) with [KDE-Plasma(X11/Xorg)](https://wiki.archlinux.org/index.php/KDE).

 ## Install `systemd-nspawn` and `kwin_wayland`